l7mp/stunner/README.md

 * **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
-STUNner lets you deploy your entire WebRTC infrastructure into ordinary Kubernetes pods, thus scaling your media plane is as easy as issuing a `kubectl scale` command.
+STUNner lets you deploy your entire WebRTC infrastructure into ordinary Kubernetes pods, thus scaling the media plane is as easy as issuing a `kubectl scale` command.
 STUNner itself can be scaled with similar ease, completely separately from the media servers.

 * **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server for